Profit First

 Who should use Profit First?

 45% of small businesses fail within the first 5 years, and usually, it’s because they run out of money.
-Profit First is for any entrepreneur or business owner that wants to improve their company’s financial health, get expenses under control, and create sustainable growth.
+Profit First is for any entrepreneur or business owner who wants to improve their company’s financial health, get expenses under control, and create sustainable growth.